Bird’s Nest Snake Plant ‘Hahnii’

 Sansevieria trifasciata cv.
 “Hahnii” was discovered by William W. Smith, Jr. in the Crescent Nursery Company in New Orleans, Louisiana in 1939.
 It was patented in 1941 by Sylvan Frank Hahn of Pittsburgh, Pennsylvania.

 The genus, Sansevieria Thunb., was named and described as such by Carl Peter Thunberg in Prodromus Plantarum Capensium in 1794.

 The genus, Dracaena Vand. ex L., was described as such by Carl von Linnaeus in Mantissa Plantarum in 1767.
 He gave credit to Domingo (Domingos, Domenico) Vandelli for first naming and describing the genus.

-Plants of the World Online lists 189 species in the Dracaena genus (as of 10-9-21 when I last updated this page).
+As of 11-15-22 when this page was last updated, Plants of the World Online lists 201 species in the Dracaena genus.
 It is a member of the plant family Asparagaceae with 120 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I was given three pots of Dracaena trifasciata by my good friend and fellow plant collector, Walley Morse, of Greenville, Mississippi.
 I was living at the mansion in Leland at the time.
 He gave me a big pot of Dracaena trifasciata (Mother-In-Law’s Tongue, etc.) and two pots of the Sansevieria trifasciata cv. hahnii (Bird’s Nest Snake Plant).
 Of course, they were Sansevieria at the time. 🙂